 Contact dermatitis is an inflammatory skin condition where your skin reacts to contact with a chemical or something you’re allergic to.

 There are two types of contact dermatitis:

-Anyone can get it, but women are more likely to be affected and also people who already have atopic dermatitis.
+Anyone can get contact dermatitis, but women are more likely to be affected and people who already have atopic dermatitis.

 Hands are affected in four out of five cases.
 Hand dermatitis is common in occupations such as hairdressers, nurses and cleaners as they’re often washing their hands.